Leadership

 Joe Klusman, Treasurer

-Michael Collins is a corporate trust attorney who represents banks and trust companies in a wide range of commercial and structured finance transactions.
+Michael Collins is a corporate trust attorney at Richards, Layton & Finger, where he represents banks and trust companies in a wide range of commercial and structured finance transactions.
 His practice includes advising trustees on securitizations, leveraged leases, sale-leasebacks, and real estate financings across various industries.
 Michael earned his B.A., cum laude, from the University of Maryland in 1997 and his J.D., with honors, from the University of Maryland School of Law in 2003.

 Margaretta Kroeger, Secretary